janumeke/MapleStoryLauncher/README.md

 ### License

-This project is licensed under [GNU GPL v3 or later](COPYING).
+This project is licensed under [GNU GPL v3 or later](COPYING), if not licensed seperately.

 ## Changelog

+v1.3.1
+1. Now able to see remaining points.
+2. Refined protocol.
+3. Fixes.

 v1.3
 1. Rewrote network code and its interactions with the UI.
-2. Now supports App authentication to log in.
+2. Now supports app authentication to log in.
 3. Now possible to save the last response when unexpected errors have happened.
-4. Adjusted UI behaviours and appearance.
+4. Adjusted UI appearance and behaviours.
-5. Now warns running multiple instances of the program.
+5. Now warns of running multiple instances of the program.

-v1.2.2
+v1.2 ~ v1.2.2
-v1.2.1
-1. Adjusted UI behaviours and fixed UI-related bugs.
+1. Adjusted UI appearance and behaviours and fixed UI-related bugs.

-v1.2
-1. Adjusted UI behaviours and appearance.

 v1.1.1
 1. Merged upstream and fixed a protocol issue.